KristjanESPERANTO/MMM-WebSpeechTTS/README.md

    Start with: `npm run start:tts`

-2. Run server mode and use Browser with tts

-3. Run `speech-dispatcher -s -t 0 & npm run start -- --enable-speech-dispatcher` instead of `npm run start`
+2. Run `speech-dispatcher -s -t 0 & npm run start -- --enable-speech-dispatcher` instead of `npm run start`

+## Server mode

+- ToDo: Test with different browsers

-## TODO
+## ToDo

 - Mention in MMM-Public-TransportHafas that TTS is possible with this module
 - Translations